 Hand Surgery Fellowship, The Ohio State University College of Medicine

 Basic and clinical research have been fundamental to the mission of Cleveland Clinic since its establishment in 1921.

 Today, the rate of discovery in the basic sciences and clinical medicine is accelerating rapidly.
 Combined with ever-expanding information technology, we are able to produce new knowledge on a historically unprecedented scale.
 As a major center of patient care activity, research and physician education, Cleveland Clinic is well-positioned to leverage this avalanche of new knowledge for the advancement of medicine and the benefit of humanity.

 At Cleveland Clinic, basic scientific research is conducted both in clinical department research labs and at the Lerner Research Institute.
-As well, many staff members hold joint appointments in a clinical department and at the research institute.
+For this reason, many staff members hold joint appointments in a clinical department (or multiple clinical departments) and within the research institute.